JoniTanh/Angular-eCommerce/README.md

 ### Images

-Note!
-Styling is messed up for now..
-It will be fixed..
+Note: The styling is currently inconsistent, but it will be fixed.

 ![Alt text](Frontend/angular-ecommerce/src/assets/readme/armour.png)
 ![Alt text](Frontend/angular-ecommerce/src/assets/readme/checkout.png)